Hoyasumii/avengers-endgame/README.md

 [Scene cuts to Bruce, Steve, Sam and Bucky at the funeral]

-BRUCE BANNER: Now, remember– You have to return the stones
+BRUCE BANNER: Now, remember– You have to return the stones t